Welcome to Year 2!

 PE

-This half term you will need to come into school wearing your PE kit on our PE day which is a Monday.
-In PE you will be learning about invasion and team games skills with Mr Berry outside and circuits skills in the hall.
+This half term you will need to come into school wearing your PE kit on our PE days which are Monday and Friday.
+In PE you will be learning about invasion and team games skills with Mr Siddall outside and circuits skills in the hall.

 Homework